 Beware: These webs are no joke.
 The hobo spider is a member of the venomous Agelenidae family.
 These spiders spin webs with a little hole or “door” at one end of them and are found low to the ground or in dark, cluttered areas of your home.
 They’re also attracted to damp areas like your garage or basement, but can be found outdoors in flower or garden beds.
 If you see one of them (or their webs), let it be.
 I wouldn’t attempt to take care of it yourself, as these little terrors can cause tissue damage, infection, and necrosis.

 The simple answer is no. One spider does not mean that you have an infestation.
 Two spiders is nothing to lose your sleep over either.
 Spiders, whether or not you want to hear this, make it into your home all often.
 They’re not coming in colonies, like ants.
 They’re mostly solitary and their tolerance of other spiders is short-lived (unless the male is going to hunt for a female).

-Keep a tidy house, organize those cluttered spaces, dust your windowsills, trim your shrubs, use Dr. Killigan’s Six Feet Under® Non-Toxic Insect Spray, and take yourself out for ice cream.
+Keep a tidy house, organize those cluttered spaces, dust your windowsills, trim your shrubs, use Dr. Killigan’s Insect Buster, and take yourself out for ice cream.
 It’s going to be okay.